Laparoscopy in the Covid-19 environment: ALSGBI Position Statement (Conventional and Robotic)

 The decision-making process should take in to account the safety and well-being of the patient, the safety of the staff and the local resource implications.
 There is no evidence to suggest an increased risk of laparoscopy compared to open surgery in the elective setting.
 The views of the ALSGBI are that laparoscopy carries significant benefits to the patient and hospital and these should be part of each individual decision-making process.

 Laparoscopy (including robotic techniques) carries the advantage of a decreased length of stay & consequent increased hospital bed availability.
 For the patient, laparoscopy may result in a decreased risk of complications and a faster recovery.
 Laparoscopy allows a self-contained operative field with less risk of fluid spillage.
-Operative staff are in much closer proximity during open surgery and therefore potential increased risk of cross-contamination, compared to laparoscopic or robotic surgery.
+Operative staff are in much closer proximity during open surgery and therefore there is potential increased risk of cross-contamination, compared to laparoscopic or robotic surgery.
 ALSGBI would therefore support the use of laparoscopy in cases where there are clear benefits to the patient and where the hospital and theatre resources allow this to be a safe option for the patient and theatre staff.

 There are specific procedures prioritised as Type 2 or 3 within the Guide to surgical priorities that ALSGBI feel would benefit from a laparoscopic approach.